fireworks

 Once the states have been filled in, run the Create Symbol From States command.
 It will first display a dialog box to select a folder in the Common Library in which you want to store your new symbol.
 Remember that a symbol has to be stored within a sub-folder of the Common Library folder for it to appear in the panel.

-Next, you enter a name for the symbol.
-This name will also be used for the file, so if you enter My Icon, the document containing the symbol states will be saved as My Icon.graphic.png in the Common Library.
+Next, enter a name for the symbol.
+This name will also be used for the file, so if you enter My Icon, for instance, the document containing the symbol states will be saved as My Icon.graphic.png in the Common Library.
 The script that specifies how the symbol behaves will be written out to the same location with the same name, e.g., My Icon.jsf.

 Using the symbol